Nola Marino

-Nola Bethwyn Marino (née Catalano; born 18 February 1954) is an Australian politician who has been a member of the House of Representatives since 2007, representing the Division of Forrest in Western Australia.
+Nola Bethwyn Marino (née Catalano; born 18 February 1954) is an Australian politician who served as the Member of the House of Representatives for Forrest in Western Australia from 2007 to 2025.
 She is a member of the Liberal Party and served as the Assistant Minister for Regional Development and Territories from 2019 until May 2022, following the appointment of the Albanese ministry.
 Marino previously served as Chief Government Whip from 2015 to 2019.

 Early life

 Marino was born in Harvey, Western Australia, and grew up in Brunswick Junction.
 Her father was born in the United States, while her paternal grandparents were born in Messina, Sicily; her maternal grandfather was born in Kalmar, Sweden.
 In 1972, she married Carmelo "Charlie" Marino, an Italian immigrant.
 During the Australian parliamentary eligibility crisis, it was suggested that she might be a dual citizen of Italy through her marriage.
 She subsequently released a statement from the Italian consulate in Perth stating that she "is not nor has ever been an Italian citizen".

 Before entering politics, Marino ran a dairy farm with her husband.
 From 2001 to 2007, she served on the board of Dairy Western Australia, an industry lobby group.
 She also served as president of the Harvey Bulls Football Club for ten years.
 In 2017, the South West Football League announced that it would name the best and fairest award in its women's competition the Nola Marino Medal.